rezash121/Lucene-step-word-scanner/README.md

 # Lucene-step-word-scanner
-Apache Lucene\
-Simple search engine
+We implemented a simple search engine with Apache Lucene.